How to respond to disrespect

 I know of examples where this has been successful, but it doesn't change the fundamental problem.
 If a disrespectful person leaves me alone, then he or she will look for another "victim".
 The person will say to himself, "He is just like me.
 Being disrespectful is normal.
 It just depends on who is stronger."

-2. If possible, we should avoid contact with disrespectful people.
-When they notice that we stay quiet and avoid them, that annoys them the most and hopefully they leave us alone (sometimes they start to feel guilty after a while).
+We should be unemotional towards disrespectful people and avoid contact if possible.
+If they notice that we stay calm and avoid them, this annoys them the most and they will hopefully leave us alone.

 "Let people talk ...
 Stay polite and don't say anything.
 That annoys them the most."
 (The band "Die Ärzte" in their song "Lasse redn")

-3. By remaining polite, we show them that we believe that disrespectful behavior is of no benefit in the long run.
-Disrespectful people have two problems: They have no true friends and they don't learn from others.
+However, it is not about annoying disrespectful people, but about showing them that disrespect is not beneficial in the long run.
+Disrespectful people have two problems: they have no true friends and they don't learn from others.

-Two disrespectful people are friends as long as they have a common "enemy".
-If such an "enemy" loses importance, then they start to argue with each other.
+1. Two disrespectful people are only friends as long as they have a common "enemy."
+If such an "enemy" loses importance, they begin to argue among themselves.

-One person can acquire a lot of knowledge, but many problems today are so complex that they can only be solved if several people work together.
+2. A person can acquire a great deal of knowledge, but many problems today are so complex that they can only be solved if several people work together.
 Disrespect prevents people from helping each other.
-That is why disrespectful people fail when they try to solve complex problems.
+Therefore, disrespectful people fail when they try to solve complex problems.

 Seen this way, we could almost feel sorry for disrespectful people.
-But that would be wrong, because they have to see for themselves that they should change.
+But that would be wrong, because they have to understand for themselves that they need to change.

-4. Fending off disrespectful behavior costs energy.
-When I was insulted, I was annoyed by the insult for a long time before I "forgot" about it.
-But being annoyed in silence is better than doing something "stupid" or trying to suppress the insult with alcohol or pills, for example.
+Defending against disrespectful behavior takes energy.
+When I am insulted, I get angry about the insult for a while before I forget it.
+But being angry in silence is better than doing something "stupid" or trying to suppress the insult with, for example, alcohol or pills.

 How can a wounded soul be "healed"?

-If I have a wounded soul, then there is a risk that I will feel particularly bad if I am treated disrespectfully.
-This can also negatively affect my relationships with people I love.
+If I have a wounded soul, then I'm at risk of feeling stressed and very bad when I'm treated disrespectfully.
+This can also negatively impact my relationships with people I love.

 "When we are stressed, those around us notice it too.
 We are more thin-skinned, more easily irritable and often let little things upset us. ...
 People who have been suffering from chronic stress for a long time often begin to withdraw from other people. ...
 It is better to maintain a good social network.
 It is one of our most important weapons in the fight against stress." (www.barmer.de/gesundheit-verstehen/psyche/stress/stress-und-soziale-beziehungen-1059148, 30.08.23)

-how to respond to disrespect - groups of people - characteristics of people - honesty-humility - agreeableness - concientiousness - openess to experience - www.learn-study-work.org
+how to respond to disrespect - distinguish respectful people from disrespectful ones - characteristics - honesty-humility - agreeableness - concientiousness - openess to experience - www.learn-study-work.org

 Whether a person is respectful towards others is part of his or her personality.
 A person's personality traits are described by the "Big Five" model or the HEXACO model (https://hexaco.org/scaledescriptions, https://en.wikipedia.org/wiki/HEXACO_model_of_personality_structure, 10/13/24).